JHU-PL-Lab/www-fpse/lecture/efficiency.md

 ## Case Studies of Efficiency in Functional Programming

 * We already covered efficiency general concepts in the [idiomatic FP lecture](https://pl.cs.jhu.edu/fpse/lecture/idiomatic-fp.html#efficiency)
+* It is sometimes important to analyze runtime complexity to make sure the price of using a functional data structure is not too high.

 ### Case Study: Monadic Minesweeper